 The Mexican government has been considering the legalization of online gambling for a long period of time but during the last month Mexican authorities have managed to agree on specific conditions that allowed them to make a final decision concerning all online gambling activities.
-The Party of the Democratic Revolution (PRD) and the National Action Party (PAN) were able to able to reach a conclusion that will allow them to formulate a new framework that will regulate online gambling as well as live gambling in Mexico.
+The Party of the Democratic Revolution (PRD) and the National Action Party (PAN) were able to able to reach a conclusion that will allow them to formulate a new framework that will regulate online gambling in Mexico.

 Ricardo Mejia Berdeja, the Deputy and Former Chairman of Mexico’s Special Commission on Casinos confirmed that on the 4th of November, federal government representatives and legislators were able to work through all of their issues to reach a final conclusion on how online gambling should be regulated in Mexico.
 Some of the changes proposed include raising the minimum age of participants to 21, imposing tighter regulations on illegal mini-casinos and blacklisted online gambling websites and monitoring financial transactions stringently to ensure that are no money laundering activities taking place under the radar.